stephpy/timeline-bundle/Resources/doc/notification.markdown

 # Notification

-During the deployment of a timeline action, you can define some notifiers, they must implements **NotifierInterface**
+During the deployment of an action, you can define some notifiers, they must implements **NotifierInterface**

-**UnreadNotification** is already on bundle.
+**UnreadNotification** is already provided on this bundle.

 How to use it ?